How to securely access your Synology NAS drive with Enclave¶

 -

-Save the file with
+Save the file by pressing the

-Mark the file as executable
+Mark the script as executable

 chmod +x /volume1/enable-tun.sh